 Kimberly Easson, Coffee Quality Institute’s Partnership for Gender Equity: “Gender equity is good for people and good for business”

 If women farmers had the same access to productive resources as men, they could increase their yields by 20-30%.
-That’s why UTZ and Coffee Quality Institute’s Partnership for Gender Equity are motivating change in the Nicaraguan coffee industry.
+That’s why we partner with the Coffee Quality Institute’s Partnership for Gender Equity to motivate change in the Nicaraguan coffee industry.

 Justin Leavenworth from UTZ: “This merger is designed to bring real innovation to making supply chains more sustainable.”